 Andy is a PhD candidate investigating metal-organic framework synthesis and the deposition of SMAs/MNCs onto these surfaces.

-Tara has recently begun a PhD focussed on the synthesis of carbon and metal oxide nanomaterials, with a view to developing catalytic nanoreactors based on SMAs/MNCs.
+Tara's PhD focuses on the synthesis of carbon and metal oxide nanomaterials, with a view to developing catalytic nanoreactors based on SMAs/MNCs.

 Jeremiah is working towards a PhD in graphene-related materials and thermal testing and analysis of materials.